micha-p/sqldump/README.md

 - insert and query limited by request length
 - some data types cause problems at driver level
-- only one where clause per field
+- only one where clause per field (will be improved in future versions)

 # License